Sebastian-Garcia/LEANTumDatasetCollection/README.md

       - depth/

-      - ThreadStream.py

       - imu.txt

       - rgb.txt

       - depth.txt

-**Post-processing:**
+**Format Changes Needed for ORBSLAM3:**

 For ORBSLAM3, you will need a file with a list of the rgb timestamps separately, and for this you can use the get_timestamps.py file included in this repo.
 Place it in the dataset directory, and run the script in that directory on your terminal.
 This should create an ‘rgb_timestamps.txt’ file.

 **Troubleshooting with the D435i:**

+Due to potential hardware issues, first thing to try is simply to disconnect and reconnect the cable connecting the sensor and the computer used.

 Some combinations of configuration settings will simply not work.
+Refer to the D435i manual for limitations.
+These include attempting to run at 60FPS with a resolution greater than 640 by 480.
 These may result in “frames not received” errors or other ones.
 RGB will not work more than 30FPS when streaming concurrently with IMU, and it is still unsure whether depth will.